jveilleux2314/surfs_up/README.md

 # Purpose

-I am wanting to open up a surf & shake shop so that I can move to hawaii and be able to live there.
-While getting advice from W. Avy - we decided to evalute the weather data, precipitation, and the number of stations that are providing the data for Oahu.
+I am wanting to open up a surf & shake shop so that I can move to Oahu and be able to live there.
+While getting advice from W. Avy - we decided to evaluate the weather data, precipitation, and the number of stations that are providing the data for Oahu.
 With this data, I will be able to determine if Oahu is an ideal location to open up a shop that surfing and enjoying ice cream will be successful.

 Although I pulled an entire years worth of data and analyzed it- I thought that comparing June and Decemeber would be a vast difference in season and ideal to compare how the season change will affect business.